Aatrox Build Guide by Spligam3r

 Too much armor, for free.
 You cannot kill him if he has over 3 stacks or is ahead, but he will definitely focus you since he cant shoot through people.

 Will cc you until your ult runs out or you die.
 Also has very good healing, and takes very little damage.
-Farm lane.
+Farm lane, black cleaver early.

 His mobility with dash will make him uncatchable, but he stays squishy, but he pokes HARD.

 If he takes phase rush or fleet footwork you will have to be smart.
-Pure skill matchup.
+Pure skill matchup, but sometimes more annoying than teemo.
+CARE IF HE TAKES IGNITE.

 Surprisingly, she isn't that great into Aatrox.
 Her knockback kills combos and stuns you if you are near a wall.
-Very annoying to play against, but if you can perfectly time your engage into her Q cooldown before level 6 you can win the trade.
+Very annoying to play against, but if you can perfectly time your engage into her Q cooldown, you can win the trade.

 Careful about his blind cancelling your passive!
 Just run dorans sheild and second wind and all in when u can.
-Listen to Aatrox's voiceline when he first encounters Teemo it's great.
+Spectre's cowl early, then stridebreaker, then merc treads.
+Listen to Aatrox's voiceline when he first encounters Teemo, it's great.

 Anything that heals is good.
 She also gives ms and holds them still so you can Q easy